Program Dates &

 *Students seeking summer term credit should talk with Dr. Batchelder.

--Returning students: will conduct a 3 credit independent study in EAM Management, Marketing & Research with Dr. Batchelder.
+-Students who have participated in Fringe before will conduct a 3 credit independent study in EAM Management, Marketing & Research with Dr. Batchelder.

 Program Calendar Summer 2015:Start: August 2, 2015